 Property Assessment Notice

-In 2008, MPAC mailed "Property Assessment Notice 2008 for the 2009 - 2012 property tax years", which advised property owners of the new current assessed value of their property based on a January 1, 2008 valuation date, the previous CVA value (based on a January 1, 2005 valuation date), the annual phase-in amount, and the phased-in CVA values that would be used for taxation in each of 2009, 2010, 2011 and 2012.
+In 2016, MPAC mailed "Property Assessment Notices for the 2017 - 2020 property tax years", which advised property owners of the new current assessed value of their property based on a January 1, 2008 valuation date, the previous CVA value (based on a January 1, 2005 valuation date), the annual phase-in amount, and the phased-in CVA values that would be used for taxation in each of 2017, 2018, 2019 and 2020.
 The phased-in values provided on the Property Assessment Notice are based on the assumption that the property's assessment will not change over the four-year phase-in period.

 It is important for property owners to review their Property Assessment Notice carefully.
 If there are errors in the notice, contact MPAC directly to have them corrected.